UptickNetwork/DID-docs/docs/issuer/issuer-node-ui.md

 - **Redis**: [Redis](https://redis.io/) is used for caching the schemas that we use in the Issuer Node.
 The schemas are downloaded from IPFS and stored on Redis.
 This way, every time the Issuer Node issues a credential, it doesn't need to fetch the schemas from an external source; it can fetch it directly from Redis.
 This boosts the performance of the application.

 - **DB**: This container is used as the data source for the Issuer Node.
-In our implementation of the Issuer Node, we have used Postgres as the database.
+In PrivadoID implementation of the Issuer Node, we have used Postgres as the database.
 It is where all the data related to issued credentials are stored.

 :::note